jcouture/ogp/README.md

 ## Usage

-To keep it very simple, OGP does not perform any HTTP operations.
-As such, in this example, we use [Faraday](https://github.com/lostisland/faraday) to achieve this functionality.
+In order to keep OGP very simple, it does not perform any HTTP operations.
+As such, in this example, [Faraday](https://github.com/lostisland/faraday) is used to achieve this functionality.

 ```ruby
 require 'faraday'